25 Tricks To Improve A Boring Lesson

 10. Lesson: Analysis

-Analysis for short stories or novels requires a lot of critical thinking questions in which students justify their answers with evidence from the story.
-Without analysis infused into daily lessons students would be lost in any subject requiring them to think outside the box.
+Analysis of short stories or novels requires a lot of critical thinking questions in which students justify their answers with evidence from the story.
+Without analysis infused into daily lessons, students would be lost in any subject requiring them to think outside the box.
 When practice becomes redundant, have them be the characters.

 Have them write a one-page response to the class from the characters point of view.
 Have the character analyze them.
 The character could be humorous or angry or even bitter about the whole thing.
 Whatever the view, it should give them some added interest.